Apple worker says she was fired after leading movement against harassment - Up News Info

 SAN FRANCISCO — An Apple employee who led fellow workers in publicly sharing instances of what they called harassment and discrimination at the company said on Thursday that she had been fired.

-Janneke Parrish, an Apple program manager, said the iPhone maker informed her on Thursday that she had been terminated for deleting material on company equipment while she was under investigation over the leaking of a company town hall to media, which she told the New York Times she did not do.
+Janneke Parrish, an Apple program manager, said the iPhone maker informed her on Thursday that she had been terminated for deleting material on company equipment while she was under investigation over the leaking of a company town hall to media.
+She told Reuters she denies leaking.

+Parrish said she deleted apps that contained details of her finances and other personal information before handing her devices in to Apple as part of the probe.

 Article content